Publication Ethics

 • The GE has a financial or professional relationship with one of the authors.

-If you have any questions about this policy, please do not hesitate to contact the Editorial Office.
+If you have any questions about this policy, please contact the Editorial Office.